Kanaderu/spiking-ddpg-mapless-navigation/README.md

 You can also evaluate for different inference timesteps of SNN by setting `--step` to the desired number.

 To deploy the trained SAN on Loihi and evaluate in Gazebo, you need to have the Loihi hardware.
-If you have the Kapoho Bay USB chipset, run the following commands to start the evaluation (use Python 3 environment):
+If you have the Kapoho Bay USB chipset, run the following commands to start the evaluation:

 ```bash
 source <Dir to Python 3 Virtual Env>/bin/activate